Division of Social Sciences

 419. Maryland General Assembly Internship

 Students enrolled in this program spend two days per week as state legislative interns in Annapolis during the three-month legislative session.
 They also meet and do assignments for a weekly academic seminar on campus.
-Students may enroll in this program only by application to the Director, and applicants must have a 3.0 GPA.
-Students completing the internship earn two course credits.
+Students may enroll in this program only by application to the Director (Dr. Deckman), and applicants must have a 3.0 GPA.
+Eight credits.
+(Note: this program counts as two political science courses.)
 Prerequisite: Political Science 311 or 317, or permission of the Director.

 427. Washington Center Internship